MichaelWang237/MichaelWang237/README.md

 # Hi, I'm Michael, a Computer Engineering Sophomore at UIUC.

- I'll be posting projects that I've completed for classes or personal interest here.
+ I'll be using Github to document projects I've completed for classes or personal interest here.
+Note that some programs may have bugs

 # Classes Taken: